The video showed an Iraqi teenager, waist encircled by an explosive belt. He was captured just before he could blow himself up.

 Hussain didn’t want to do it.
 He was sent with four others: one detonated his trigger, two ran away.
 But Hussain stayed, allowed himself to be captured, and begged for help.

 Hussain was quickly labeled a “suicide bomber” in the news.
-The media was so fixated on one sensational clip that they failed to tell you the boy’s story—a story far too complicated to be summed up in a single label.
+The media fixated on one sensational clip—so much so, that they failed to tell you the boy’s story.
+A story far too complicated to be summed up in a single label.

 Hussain’s family was displaced from Mosul, the city in northern Iraq that’s been an ISIS stronghold for the last two years.
 At some point, Hussain’s father was radicalized and sent his young son to be trained by ISIS.